 Ever since its discovery, the enigmatic Sun Stone has become the de facto symbol of the Aztec civilization.
 You’ll find it depicted on mugs and t-shirts at gift shops all around the country, and it’s even featured on Mexico’s paper currency.
 There’s still much debate, though, over its original purpose.

-The Sun Stone was discovered in the area of the Zocalo, Mexico City’s central public square.
-The Zocalo is situated just next to the Municipal Cathedral (where it was first displayed after its unearthing), and right by both the Templo Mayor ruins and the National Palace.
-These are all places built over the former island capital of Tenochtitlan.
+As mentioned, the Sun Stone was discovered in the area of the Zócalo, Mexico City’s central square.
+The Zócalo is situated just next to the Municipal Cathedral, where it was first displayed after its unearthing.
+It’s now a major highlight of the National Museum of Anthropology in Chapultepec Park (more below).

-The disk, though, was discovered all the way back in the year 1790.
+The disk was discovered all the way back in the year 1790.
 That’s nearly two centuries before the Coyolxauhqui disk was found in 1978!